Published on May 13th, 2017 | by Ruben0

 A unique vermouth made in Austria by a sherry lover

 Don’t worry, we didn’t change to VermouthNotes.
 In fact, this vermouth isn’t even made in Jerez.
-However there is a link: behind the Pontica Vermouth is Reinhard Pohorec, a young drinks expert / writer / constultants and bartender at the speakeasy bar Tür 7 in Vienna.
-He is also a certified Sherry Educator and he’s totally in love with the wines.
-I vividly remember the superb sherry-based cocktail he prepared for me.
+However there is a link: behind the Pontica Vermouth is Reinhard Pohorec, a young drinks expert / writer / consultant and bartender at the speakeasy bar Tür 7 in Vienna.
+He is also a certified Sherry Educator and he’s totally in love with our wines.
+I vividly remember the superb sherry-based cocktail he prepared for me while I visited his bar.

-With a friend he had been developing homemade vermouth to use in their Manhattans and Negronis.
+For several years now he has been developing homemade vermouth with a friend, to use in their Manhattans and Negronis.
 For this they had lots of jars filled with neutral spirit in which herbs were infused and then blended into a wine.
 After a lot of process engineering, they decided to make the vermouth into a proper product bottled on its own.
 By the way, Artemisia Pontica is the name of Roman wormwood or absinthe, used as the principal flavouring of vermouth.

 Pontica Vermouth is based on a mix of white and red wines, sourced locally in the old Roman Carnuntum region (between Vienna and Bratislava).
 Proprietary brandy is also used for fortification.
-There’s no additional sugar or caramel, they use grape juice as a sweetener.
+There’s no additional sugar or caramel, they use grape juice as a sweetener but still it’s one of the least sweet vermouths I know.

 Pontica Vermouth (20%, Pontica Drinks)